geoxliu/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This repo was created to finish the assignment for week 4 of Getting and Cleaning Data Coursera course.
+This repo was created for the assignment for week 4 of Getting and Cleaning Data Coursera course.
-* First, download and unzip the data file into your R working directory.
+* Download and unzip the data file into your R working directory.
-* Second, download the R source code into your R working directory.
+* Download the R source code into your R working directory.
-* Finally, execute R source code to generate tidy data file.
+* Execute R source code to generate tidy data file.

 ### Data description
 The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
 The variable in the data Y indicates activity type the subjects performed during recording.